- Play different types of percussion instruments without worrying about making noise, having a dedicated space for them, or buying them.

 - MIDI input/output support.
 MIDI devices (such as electronic drum pedals) can be integrated into Paradiddle to trigger any drums within the environment.
 Likewise, Paradiddle can also send MIDI output, which means you can use the app to trigger your own samples in your favorite digital audio workstation.
 This transforms Paradiddle into an extremely powerful audio creation tool.

 - Peripheral integration.
 In addition to MIDI devices, any peripheral that can emulate keyboard input (such as USB pedals) can be used in Paradiddle as a way to trigger the kick drum or control the hi-hat.
+Driving pedals and Rock Band pedals can also be used.
+The full list of supported peripherals can be seen on the Paradiddle Pedal Guide.

 - Customizable controls.
 Remap your VR controller buttons to different actions such as opening/closing the hi-hat or triggering the kick.